-Planting companion plants has been a proven strategy among gardeners for ages to protect vulnerable crops, especially Lavender companions.
+Planting companion plants has been a proven strategy among gardeners for ages to protect aromatic flowers from bugs, especially Lavender.

-Read on to learn more about what or not to grow along your Lavender.
+Read on to learn more about the beneficial companion plants for Lavender and what to avoid.

 Table of Contents Show